Recognition of same-sex unions in Latvia

 Latvia has recognised same-sex civil unions since 1 July 2024.
 On 9 November 2023, the Saeima passed legislation establishing civil unions conferring similar rights and obligations as marriage with the exception of adoption and inheritance rights.
 The bill was signed into law by President Edgars Rinkēvičs in January 2024, and took effect on 1 July 2024.
 This followed a ruling from the Constitutional Court of Latvia on 12 November 2020 that the Latvian Constitution entitles same-sex couples to receive the same benefits and protections afforded by Latvian law to married opposite-sex couples.

-Latvia does not recognise same-sex marriages, which have been prohibited in the Constitution since 2006.
+Latvia does not recognise same-sex marriages, which have been prohibited by the Constitution since 2006.

 Civil unions

 Background

-On 23 September 1999, the Latvian National Human Rights Office introduced a registered partnership bill to the Saeima.
+On 23 September 1999, the National Human Rights Office (Valsts cilvēktiesību birojs) introduced a registered partnership bill to the Saeima.
 On 28 September, the proposal was sent to the Human Rights and Public Affairs Committee of the Saeima for discussion, but it was rejected by the commission on 30 November 1999.
-In January 2012, the Ombudsman's Office (the renamed National Human Rights Office since 2007) recommended that the Parliament reject registered partnership legislation.
+In January 2012, the Ombudsman's Office (Tiesībsarga birojs), the renamed National Human Rights Office since 2007, recommended that the Parliament reject registered partnership legislation.
 However, after Baltic Pride in June 2012, media revealed that the Ministry of Justice, led by Gaidis Bērziņš, was considering whether to recognise same-sex unions, either as unregistered cohabitation or as registered partnerships.
 Defence Minister Artis Pabriks expressed his support for registered partnerships.
 Mozaika, Latvia's largest LGBT rights organisation, estimated it would take approximately five years to obtain enough political support to pass the bill.
 In November 2014, while commenting on the coming out of the Minister for Foreign Affairs, Edgars Rinkēvičs, and on his call for the recognition of same-sex relationships in Latvia, Prime Minister Laimdota Straujuma reaffirmed her support for the constitutional prohibition on same-sex marriage.
 She also admitted that "Latvian law has not yet resolved the question of partner-relationships", explaining that the non-recognition of unmarried couples "affects many in Latvia" regardless of sexual orientation and that protection of such families "needs to be discussed by both the community and the Saeima".
-On 30 January 2015, Veiko Spolītis, an MP of the New Unity alliance, introduced a bill modifying the Civil Code to recognise same-sex partnerships.
+On 30 January 2015, Veiko Spolītis, an MP from the New Unity alliance, introduced a bill modifying the Civil Code to recognise same-sex partnerships.
 The proposed law would have allowed "any two persons" to register their partnership and enjoy almost all of the rights and obligations of marriage.
 The proposal was rejected by the Legal Affairs Committee of the Saeima on 24 February 2015.